Chris Tomlinson (politician): Social issues

-During the 2024 and 2025 legislative sessions, Tomlinson introduced the Victoria, Scottie, Ashleigh, and Yader's Law, which would impose an up to 20-year prison sentence on people who distribute heroin or fentanyl that leads to the death or serious bodily injury of another.
+Tomlinson has repeatedly introduced the Victoria, Scottie, Ashleigh, and Yader's Law, which would impose an up to 20-year prison sentence on people who distribute heroin or fentanyl that leads to the death or serious bodily injury of another.

 In August 2024, Tomlinson endorsed the Safeguard American Voter Eligibility Act, a federal bill that would require voters to show proof of citizenship when registering to vote.